 Pam Larabee-Zierath, an associate in ministry of the Evangelical Lutheran Church of America, has been Minister of Congregational Life since 2008.
 She received a Master’s degree of Theological Studies from Trinity Lutheran Seminary in Columbus, Ohio, and a certificate for contemplative prayer group leadership from Shalem Institute in Baltimore, Maryland.
 Former parishes she has served include:

-Pam lives near West Liberty, Iowa, in an 1890's farmhouse with seven cats and husband, David (of 35+ years), who tends to the family’s two-acre prairie grass planting.
+Pam lives near West Liberty, Iowa, in an 1890's farmhouse with five cats and husband, David (of 35+ years), who tends to the family’s two-acre prairie grass planting.
 Daughter Jenny lives in Manhattan.
 Pam like to read, knit, watch birds, and walk and pray on prairie.

 Director of Music Ministries, Michael Zemek hails from Minnesota where he attended Gustavus Adolphus College and taught secondary choral music before completing his doctorate in music education at the University of Illinois.
 His "day job" is that of coordinator of music education and co-chair of the Music Department at Augustana College, Rock Island, IL, where he conducts several choirs, teaches music methods and conducting courses, and supervises music education students.
 In addition to being a frequent guest conductor and clinician, Michael has published several articles and been recognized for his work involving youth as musical leaders in worship.
 During the summer months he has served as program director for Lutheran Summer Music Academy and Festival as well as Young Lutherans Sing sponsored by the Association of Lutheran Church Musicians.
 Michael's wife, Sangeetha Rayapati, is head of the voice faculty at Augustana, and together their lives are surrounded by the music of their three daughters, Annika, Karenna and Linnea.